chrisryan91/CheesyStore_PP5/README.md

 ##### User Profile

-The UserProfile model contains information to display for each registered user:
+The UserProfile model contains information to display for each registered user.
+There is a one-to-one relationship between UserProfile and User.

-1. user
+1. user (Foreign Key, User)
 2. default_phone_number
 3. default_street_address1
 4. default_street_address2